ssato/python-anyconfig/docs/introduction.rst

 Features
 ----------

-python-anyconfig provides very simple and unified APIs for configuration files in various formats:
+python-anyconfig provides very simple and unified APIs to process configuration files in various formats:

 - anyconfig.load() to load configuration files and return a dict-like object represents configuration itself loaded
 - anyconfig.loads() to load configuration from a string just like json.loads does